 Did you know that just one teaspoon of sugar contains 16 calories?
-And they contain absolutely no nutritional value.
+And that comes with absolutely no nutritional value.
 So, rather than consume empty calories, why not try trading steel cut oats for sugary breakfast cereal, plain yogurt with fruit for sweetened yogurt or black coffee for your daily caramel Frappucino?

-Although eating candy and drinking alcohol can potentially deter your weight loss goals, you won't have to swear these treats off for good.
+Although eating candy and drinking alcohol has the potential to derail your weight-loss goals, you won't have to swear these treats off for good.
 In fact, according to Clark, you can absolutely still expect to lose weight fast without giving up your favorite indulgences.
 "I personally eat dark chocolate almost every day, if not daily!" she says.
 "I drink wine at least once or twice a week."

-Clark is careful to eat and drink in moderation, but she still manages to maintain a healthy lifestyle, without depriving herself at all.
-“I don't personally have a weight loss goal, but I need to feel good all of the time.
-This doesn't hinder my health at all.
-I believe in moderation.
-If you're trying to reach weight loss goals, it's important to restrict alcohol or decrease tremendously.
-Alcohol and sugar are the top foods that obstruct weight loss, but you definitely don't have to give them up forever!”
+Clark is careful to eat and drink in moderation, which helps her to maintain a healthy lifestyle without depriving herself.
+"I believe in moderation.
+Alcohol and sugar are the top foods that obstruct weight loss, but you definitely don't have to give them up totally!"

 Although everyone's body is different, Clark recommends making a timeline for yourself to encourage yourself to lose weight fast.
 Setting an end date to reach your ideal weight is a great way to motivate yourself to stick to a healthy eating plan.
 It will also help you stay on track when you're tempted to dig into a calorie-laden dessert on date night.

 "I love when my clients have an event that they are wanting to feel great by," says Clark.
 "Establishing a timeline is so important.
 Otherwise, the urgency is lacking.
-Losing weight is 75 percent feeling motivated and 25 percent actually having the right plan.
-If I'm being honest, there's a lot of good dieting info all over the Internet.
-The trouble is actually staying motivated.”
+Losing weight is 75 percent feeling motivated and 25 percent actually having the right plan."

-If you're having trouble filling your plate with fruits and veggies, take this into consideration.
-Losing weight fast isn't just a great way to enhance your appearance.
-It will also give you an added zeal for life.
+If you're having trouble filling your plate with fruits and veggies, take this into consideration: Losing weight doesn't just affect your appearance; it can also put a pep in your step.

 "The number one reason to lose weight is to increase energy," says Clark.
 "I've never met anyone who has said they don't wish they had more energy.
 Making goals that are for health and not vanity are important because that's what makes a lifestyle different than a diet."